We may earn money or products from the companies mentioned in this post.

 Know Your Neighbors

 That last story makes a great segue to a vital piece of this disaster prep puzzle.
 KNOW YOUR NEIGHBORS.
 They will be one of your best resources in case of a major emergency.
 I’m bold on paper but often shy in person.
 Still and all, I’ve been involved with Neighborhood Watch and Neighborhood Associations for years.
 It’s a great way to help others AND in turn, it helps you.
-So if you’ve been a bit shy getting to know your neighbors as well, take advantage of the holiday season (or any “National Day Celebration”), and take a batch of cookies or some flowers to a neighbor and say “How-De-Do.”
+So if you’ve been a bit shy getting to know your neighbors as well, take advantage of whatever holiday season or any “National Day Celebration” is happening, and take a batch of cookies or some flowers to a neighbor and say “How-De-Do.”
 I’m very blessed in our current neighborhood to have great neighbors who welcomed us when we moved in with cookies, smiles, and warm hellos.
-Hopefully you will too.
+Hopefully you will enjoy that too.
 But if not, smile, wave, make eye contact, weed out front, take walks and wave and say Hello.
 (True confession here, Most of the time when I take a walk, I’m talking on the phone with a kid or grandkid.
-BUT I DO wave and sometimes say, “Hold on” to say hello to those I pass. 🙂 It works well and makes for a great neighborhood community.
+BUT I DO wave and sometimes say, “Hold on” to say hello to those I pass. 😃 It works well and makes for a great neighborhood community.
 And in a major emergency, you’ll be triply glad you did that!

 Roseville CA Joys